JanHerca/urantiapedia/output/wikijs/en/article/Notes_on_the_40_day_error.md

 The meeting mentioned in both Papers was between the apostles and the one hundred and twenty foremost disciples in Jerusalem.
 Included are Jesus’ mother and family members.

-Dr Sadler’s proffered explanation falters in the very first paragraph of [Paper 194, Section 1, “The Pentecost Sermon”](/en/The_Urantia_Book/194#p1) which reads, “_The apostles had been in hiding for forty days._” Read in context, it means what it says and not that, “_Up until ten days ago, the apostles had been in hiding for forty days_”—which is what would be expected if the meeting took place at fifty and not forty days after Jesus’ crucifixion (the expectation if the meetings are not the same one).
+Dr Sadler’s proffered explanation falters in the very first paragraph of <a id="a44_73"></a>[Paper 194, Section 1, “The Pentecost Sermon”](/en/The_Urantia_Book/194#p1) which reads, “_The apostles had been in hiding for forty days._” Read in context, it means what it says and not that, “_Up until ten days ago, the apostles had been in hiding for forty days_”—which is what would be expected if the meeting took place at fifty and not forty days after Jesus’ crucifixion (the expectation if the meetings are not the same one).

 Further along in this same paragraph, “_the frightened apostles emerged from their weeks of seclusion to appear boldly in the temple.. . ._ ” According to Dr Sadler’s explanation they must have actually come out of hiding ten days earlier!
 So why are they still frightened yet no longer in hiding?